 How to get a working holiday visa for Spain I Yobbers

 Do you want to go abroad and experience the exciting Spanish culture and lifestyle?
 DO IT!
-We definitely recommend this, the Yobbers team in Valencia enjoys it a lot!
+We definitely recommend a job in Spain, the Yobbers team in Valencia enjoys it a lot!
 In this blog post, we will explain everything you need to know regarding a working holiday visa in Spain.

-Working in Spain as an EU/EEA or Swiss citizen
+Working holiday visa for an EU/EEA or Swiss citizen

 If you are an EU/EEA or Swiss citizen, you can do seasonal work quite easily in Spain.
 You can stay and work without a working holiday visa in Spain for up to three months.
 The only requirement is that you have a valid national ID or passport.
 However, you need an NIE number.